kaspermunch/PopulationGenomicsCourse/Exercises/ArchaicHumans/README.md

 -------------------------------

 You can assign individuals fragments to archaic origin using the number of SNPs they share with Denisovans, Altai Neanderthal and Vindija Neanderthal.
 As a simple first approach, we can assign a fragment to the archaic species with whom shares more
 SNPs.
-If there are no SNPs shared with any of the archaics then considewr the fragment unassigned.
+If there are no SNPs shared with any of the archaics then consider the fragment unassigned.

 ##### Q1.
 For each individual, assign the archaic segments to origin and reconstruct a Figure in the same style as Figure 5 of the Cell paper (plot below).